fbpx

 AND PREVENTION (CDC)

-UNITED NATIONS INTERNATIONAL CHILDREN’S
+UNITED NATIONS INTERNATIONAL CHILDREN’S EMERGENCY FUND (UNICEF)

 Works in 190 countries to save children’s lives, to defend their rights, and to help them fulfill their potential.